Kyle-Pu/Mathematics/CONTRIBUTING.md

 ## Welcome
 Hi!
-Thanks for choosing to contribute to this mathematics repository here on GitHub!
+Thanks for choosing to contribute to our math repository here on GitHub!
 Feel free to add all ideas you may have to https://github.com/Kyle-P/Mathematics/blob/master/Ideas.

 ## Best Practices
  - All code should be properly commented